FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/rollback_ux_win.md

 Execute the following steps:

 1. Run the installation program that corresponds to the version you want to roll back.
-When prompted, enter the installation directory of the <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> instance to roll back.
+When prompted, enter the installation directory of the {{< TransferCFT/transfercftname >}} instance to roll back.
-2. Start <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> to verify the procedure and check the version.
+2. Start {{< TransferCFT/transfercftname >}} to verify the procedure and check the version.